Adenovirus triggered secondary CAD in toddler

 Share article via email

-An illustration shows a child coloring on a piece of paper.
+A child sporting a high ponytail is seen coloring on a piece of paper.

 For a toddler in Brazil, cold agglutinin disease (CAD) occurred secondary to an infection with an adenovirus, a common virus that can cause symptoms similar to a cold or the flu, a case study reports.